thecodearcher/twilio-verify-phone-number-verification/readme.md

                 'password' => Hash::make($data['password']),
             ]);

-After that we redirect the user to a `verify` page sending their `phone_number`  as data for the view.
+After that the user is redirected to a `verify` page sending their `phone_number` as data for the view.

 ### Verifying Phone number OTP
 After successful registration of our user, we need to create a way for verifying the OTP sent to them via our `channel` of choice.
 Let’s create our `verify` method which will be used to verify the users phone number against OTP code entered in your form.
 Open `app/Http/Controllers/AuthController.php`  and add the following method: